motionsilse/arcdps_healing_stats_KOR/README.md

 - Skill, profession, and elite specialization names are not translated.
 - The translations stay close to the original English meaning.
 - UI text is localized only where it helps target-language users understand the addon.
+- Chinese are intentionally not included in this release because existing community translations are already available.

 ### Review Status